 \section{Preface: Conservation Condition Solutions for $s=1$ and $s=2$ and Hypothesis}

 {\arabic{section}.\arabic{equation}} Our task is to present or construct $\tilde{t}^{(s)}(a,b;c;\hX)$ as solutions for symmetry conditions (\ref{2.7}), (\ref{2.8}) and conservation condition (\ref{2.11}) for the case of different spins.
-The corresponding number of solutions presented in \cite{Karapetyan:2023zdu}.
-For the most simple case of $s=1$ the number of solutions of symmetry conditions and number of conserved structures coincide and equal 2.
-This case described in details in \cite{Osborn:1993cr} and looks in our notations in the following way:
+The corresponding number of solutions is presented in \cite{Karapetyan:2023zdu}.
+For the simplest case of $s=1$, the number of solutions of symmetry conditions and the number of conserved structures coincide and equal 2.
+This case is described in details in \cite{Osborn:1993cr} and in our notations, it looks as follows:

 where